denten-books/plain-text/1-chapter.md

 location where thinking happens.
 Rather, Wittgenstein suggests, we are witnessing a metaphor: some set of correlations between two distinct activities.
 And it may be that the correlations themselves are what we mean by "thought."
-Neither brain nor paper make sense as *the* site of cognition in isolation, just like it would not make sense to interrupt a metaphor---"memory the warder of the ~brain~ (from *Macbeth)---and then look for it in the remaining snippet.
+Neither brain nor paper make sense as *the* site of cognition by itself, just like it would not make sense to interrupt a metaphor---"memory the warder of the ~brain~ (from *Macbeth)---and then look for it in the remaining snippet.

 Our difficulty in locating the definitive site of thought points to the inadequacy of Cartesian dualism between body and mind.
 Neither physical nor